billyano-hub/alx-system_engineering-devops/0x00-shell_basics/README.md

-display list in long format
+display the contents of directory in a long format